tomasaltilio/Food_Detective/README.md

 ### Models trained

 We started using different pretrained models such as **VGG16, Mobilenet, DenseNet, Resnet50** and **EfficientNet**.
-Eventhough we modified them in order to get higher accuracies, we weren't so lucky because the accuracy rate was still extremely low, between 20% and 39%.
+Eventhough we modified them in order to get higher accuracies, we weren't so lucky because we still had low accuracy rates, between 20% and 39%.

 We decided then to try **Google Cloud AutoML Vision**, a Google Cloud's tool that allows you to derive insights from object detection and image classification, in the cloud or at the edge.